Short URL for this page:

 [decorative delimiter]

-b Andrew Talcott was Indicates a West Point graduate and gives his Class.Robert E. Lee's commanding officer at Ft.
+b Andrew Talcott was Indicates a West Point graduate, Class of 1829: a link to his biographical entry in Cullum's Register.Robert E. Lee's commanding officer at Ft.
 Monroe upon the latter's graduation from the Academy; the two would become lifelong friends and Talcott's correspondence is an important source for Lee's life.
 Inevitably then, Freeman's biography of Lee sheds light on Talcott's life and career as well: he is mentioned or cited over 200 times in it, and consulting Freeman's index may be useful.

 [decorative delimiter]